Creative Professional + Educator + Nerd

 As a visual communicator, I employ the use of design as a tool for solving problems.
 I manage a balance of analytical and creative skill sets.
-I enjoy critiquing and lecturing design, promoting its value, and championing the culture.
-I stress the importance of creative problem solving and the design field’s ability to be a differentiator in a variety of settings—design can do almost anything.
+I enjoy critiquing, lecturing, facilitating, and directing design work—promoting its value, and championing the culture.
+I stress the importance of creative problem-solving and the design field’s ability to be a differentiator in a variety of settings—design can do almost anything.

 I’m an observer and fanatic of things that strike a balance between useful, beautiful, and clever.
 I can’t help but be hyper-aware of the small details.